You must have heard a lot of discussions going on about the SEBI new margin rules introduced by the Stock Exchange Board of India (SEBI) recently.

 The broker is considered as the custodian of securities but some brokers have already been found guilty of misusing client funds and collaterals.

-Thus this new margin pledge rules will help in addressing this problem as well as protect the interest of the investors.
+Thus this SEBI new margin rules will help in addressing this problem as well as protect the interest of the investors.